Home Italy Revisited Bookshelf About Mary Melfi Contact Us

 Ingredients

-For black seedless grape marmalade*
+For seedless black grape marmalade*

-1/2 cup sugar
+3/4 cup sugar

-* Makes about 1 1/8 cups [10 oz] of marmalade
+*Makes about 1 1/8 cups (10 oz) of marmalade

 Directions

-1. Remove grapes from stems.
+o Remove "BLACK" seedless grapes from their stems.

-5. Bring to a boil.
+o Bring to a boil.

 Notes

-For the traditional recipe for making wine grape marmalade see "Wine Grape Marmalade, Version I." This recipe is adapted from that one.
-Frankly, wine grape marmalade made in the traditional manner with Alcante-type black wine grape [The grapes are small and have a blue-black tint -- for a picture of "Alcante" grapes see "Grape Marmalade, Version II"] is way superior to the marmalade made following this recipe which uses "SEEDLESS" black grape.
+For the "traditional" Molisana-style recipe for making wine grape marmalade see "Wine Grape Marmalade, Version I." This recipe is adapted from that one.
+Frankly, wine grape marmalade made in the traditional manner with Alcante-type black wine grapes is way superior to the marmalade made following this recipe which uses "SEEDLESS BLACK GRAPES."
 There is no question about that.
-However, using Alcante grape to make marmalade takes a great deal of time and effort as each individual grape has to be manually de-seeded.
-I decided to try out seedless black grape, curious to know what the end result would be.
-To my pleasant surprise seedless black grape made a nice enough grape marmalade.
+However, using Alcante grapes to make marmalade takes a great deal of time and effort as each individual grape has to be manually de-seeded.
+I decided to try out seedless black grapes, curious to know what the end result would be.
+To my pleasant surprise seedless black grapes made a nice enough grape marmalade (I used Californian seedless black grape from "Jasmine Vineyards PLU 4056" ).
 It's certainly better than any commercial grape jelly that is on the market (in my opinion).
-In any case, for any Italian North American who grew up in the 1960s and might be nostalgic for this style of grape marmalade and does not have the time to do the marmalade the traditional way (The right way!) this is a good alternative, and worth a try (At least once!).
+In any case, for any Italian North American who grew up in the 1960s and might be nostalgic for this style of grape marmalade and does not have the time to do the marmalade the traditional way (The right way!) this is a good alternative, and worth a try.
+Molisani wine grape marmalade has a very thick texture, almost as hard as a rock.
+Some love it, some, not so much!
+Oddly enough, as a child, I didn't enjoy it, but now that I'm much older than I ever expected to be (Expected to be forever young?), I go nuts for it.
+I don't know if I'm nuts for my youth, or just plain nuts, but in any case the marmalade is packed with flavor.
+Unfortunately, black seedless grapes are expensive.
+Thinking I might be able to save some money I tried making marmalade out of Ontario "blue" Concorde grape, and hated it.
+To make good Southern Italian grape marmalade you have to use BLACK grapes, and that's all there is to it...
 P.S.
-I also tried to make marmalade out of green (or "white") seedless grape but the end result tasted quite awful, so I would not recommend using it to make marmalade....
-P.S.
 My aunt, Zia Rosina Melfi, a first generation Italian-Canadian who grew up in Casacalenda in the 1930s, says that once she hit the big 80, she too started to use seedless black grape to make wine-grape marmalade (This I hadn't known...
-I had assumed the use of seedless black grape was an original idea, silly me!).
+I had assumed the use of seedless black grapes was an original idea, silly me!).
 Photo: by the contributor.

 Back to main list